spacecake-labs/spacecake-releases/README.md

 Its WYSIWYG interface makes it easy to write agent rules, specs, and implementation plans.
 With `Python` and `TypeScript` support baked in, you can navigate your codebase to resolve the trickier issues.

+> ⚠️ `spacecake` is in public alpha and is currently only bundled for macOS.
+> If you find any bugs, please open an issue in this repo.

 ### 🚀 getting started
-⚠️ `spacecake` is in public alpha and is currently only bundled for macOS.

 Download the `dmg` or `zip` installer from the [latest release](https://github.com/spacecake-labs/spacecake-releases/releases).
 Once installed, you'll be prompted to open a folder.
 Select the root dir for your existing codebase.